lighthouse-no/sap-ms-teams-integration-poc/docs/azure_bot_config.md

 Give the diagnostic configuration a name (in our case `lh_convo_bot_diagnostics`), then select:

-* Messages coming from a client over the various communication channels
+* Requests from the channels to the bot
 * All metrics
 * Send these massages to the log analytics workspace we've just created